kmadhugit/MCP-Email-Agent/README.md

 # MCP Email Agent

-This project is an email agent built with Python, designed to interact with the MCP API and OpenAI services.
-It uses Flask for web server functionality and manages environment variables securely with `python-dotenv`.
+This project is an AI email agent built with Python, designed to interact with the MCP API and OpenAI services.
+It reads the email and acts on the email autonomously like calling creating alert for package delivery, scheduling meeting etc..
+It helps to understand how to implement a basic AI agent using OpenAI, how to use tool calling features of OpenAI and sample implementation of MCP servers.

 ## Features

-- Integrates with MCP API (`mcp`)
 - Uses OpenAI API for AI-powered features
+- Implements with MCP API (`mcp`)
+- OpenAI tool calling functionality
+- Basic flow of an AI Agent.

 ## Requirements